 - Flower: None (insignificant)

-If designing a planting scheme, we recommend approximately 1 Myriophyllum spicatum plant per 1½ square feet of water surface.
+If designing a planting scheme, we recommend approximately 1 bunch of Myriophyllum spicatum plant per two square feet of water surface.
 Read more on how to pot and care for your plant.